-All the publicly listed companies are required to follow the SEBI guidelines of preparing the financial reports in India.
+All the publicly listed companies are required to follow the SEBI guidelines for preparing the financial reports in India.
 SEBI has given a free hand to the companies of using even IFRS standards for reporting as they are in conformity with the IASB guidelines.
-This helped the internationally listed companies to prepare an only single report following IFRS.
+This helped the internationally listed companies to prepare only a single report following IFRS.

 The companies may also prepare financial reports using IFRS but for India, the report necessarily has to follow Ind AS.
-The rule exempts compulsion for SMEs, banking sector and insurance and non- banking financial companies.
+The rule exempts compulsion for SMEs, the banking sector and insurance and non-banking financial companies.

 The shift to IFRS sooner will benefit the Indian economy by and large.
 The MCA has notified the adoption of Ind AS effectively from April 1, 2015.
 It has proposed a shift to IFRS based Ind AS in phases based on the net worth of the companies.

 The transition will result in an initial disturbance in the real value of the companies.
 Currently, only the companies with an international presence follow international standards for reporting.
 The usefulness of such a shift in sustainable reporting should be taken into account.
 The change is not merely a shift in the accounting technique but it tries to achieve a broader objective of sustainable reporting.
 The companies are required to report both stand-alone and consolidated reports using Ind AS.